Open-NC/reentry-project-center/README.md

 You can find a list of unassigned tasks [here](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+org%3ACodeforNC+no%3Aassignee+).
 You can also look at issues in each of the individual repositories.

+### Prepare to Contribute

-### Interested, but not ready to commit code yet? - Here are some resources to prepare
+Interested, but not ready to commit code yet? - Here are some resources to prepare

 #### Git
   * [Main Page](https://git-scm.com/)